Hearwell Hearing - Mega Menu

 3. Ear Infections or Injuries

-Infections: What Happens: Middle ear infections (otitis media) or inner ear infections can cause fluid buildup, swelling, or damage to delicate ear structures.
+Infections: Middle ear infections (otitis media) or inner ear infections can cause fluid buildup, swelling, or damage to delicate ear structures.
+Temporary hearing loss during the infection or permanent loss if untreated.

-Injuries: What Happens: Physical trauma to the ear (e.g., a perforated eardrum or blunt injury) can disrupt the ear’s ability to transmit sound.
+Injuries: Physical trauma to the ear (e.g., a perforated eardrum or blunt injury) can disrupt the ear’s ability to transmit sound.
+Can result in temporary or lasting damage, depending on the severity.

 4. Genetic Factors